stimulusreflex/stimulus_reflex/README.md

 ## How it Works

+1. Render a standard Rails view template
-1. Use [ActionCable](https://edgeguides.rubyonrails.org/action_cable_overview.html) to invoke a method on the server
+1. Use [Stimulus](https://stimulusjs.org) and [ActionCable](https://edgeguides.rubyonrails.org/action_cable_overview.html) to invoke a method on the server
 1. Watch the page automatically render updates via fast [DOM diffing](https://github.com/patrick-steele-idem/morphdom)
 1. That's it...

 __Yes, it really is that simple.__
-Just render a standard Rails view template.
-Then use Stimulus to send [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) [RPC calls](https://en.wikipedia.org/wiki/Remote_procedure_call) via web socket.
 There are no hidden gotchas.

 ![How it Works](https://raw.githubusercontent.com/hopsoft/stimulus_reflex/master/docs/diagram.png)